tosimiadesoye/tosimiadesoye/README.md

 <br/>
 <br/>

-I'm a self motivated and passionate software developer

 - 🔭 I’m currently working on getting more stars on Hackerrank problem solving
 - 🌱 I’m currently learning Python